libvips/libvips/doc/using-command-line.md

-Title: Using VIPS at the command-line
+Title: Using libvips at the command-line

-# Using VIPS at the command-line
+# Using libvips at the command-line

-Use the `vips` command to execute VIPS operations from the command-line.
+Use the `vips` command to execute libvips operations from the command-line.
 For
 example:

 ```